 No matter how old your child is when they start boarding school, in your eyes, they are going to be too young.
 Your instinct is to pull your child close and keep them with you, but you also need to satisfy your desire to give them the education they need?

 Once you have made the decision to send your child to boarding school, they are booked in, and the budgeting has begun, you then have to prepare them…and you.
 How do you make sure there are more smiles than tears?

 Children who adapt to boarding quickly are from two main groups:

 1. They are well prepared.

 Boarding school is great for students who are social and like lots of varied activities.
-There is no doubt that the regional areas, and farms in particular, provide a wonderful environment for growing up.
-(Yes, I’m biased, I grew up on a farm.)
+There is no doubt that the regional areas, and farms, in particular, provide a wonderful environment for growing up.
 However, that sort of environment also has a downside.
 It may lack the population to provide social, learning and cultural experiences that are available in larger centres.

 Country students might also be in schools with limited numbers, so they may only have two or three peers of the same age.
-Some of the students Leanne works with are bursting for new friends, challenges and experiences.
+Some students are bursting for new friends, challenges and experiences.
 They are the ones who really thrive in boarding school.

 This doesn’t mean that other students don’t adapt to boarding.
 What it does mean, is that there are some concrete steps we can take to better prepare our children for the transition so that it is a happy experience.
 These steps will also help with your own worry and grief.

 What can you do to better prepare your child for boarding?

 Talk about boarding in a positive way from the very beginning.
 Talk about the opportunities it will afford and the wonderful friendships that will be forged.
 That doesn’t mean you should be unrealistic.
 There are going to be rough days, but if you talk about that realistically and about the strategies that will be in place for those rough days, the prospect won’t be so daunting.